Thursday, April 17, 2008

 expectations of the religious institutions around them diminishes

-sus.
+their relationship with Jesus.
 They may find themselves excluded by

 believers with whom they've shared close friendship.
 But no one going